Normation/rudder-tests/README.md

 - Platforms are described in json format
 - A scenario may have some dependency on a platform content such as host types and names
 - The "default" entry in inherited by all other entries
+- The "plugins" entry is used to define the plugins that will be installed on the platform server, currently only available for the Rudder dev team.
 - Each entry is a node name
 - A node name should be "server" or "agentX", this is an assumption in some scenario and in the cleanbox initialization script
 - "rudder-setup" describe the type of setup, currently only "agent" and "server" are supported